 For the image below, I focused on the stars.
 As you can see, the Joshua Tree's were slightly out of focus, even though they were at least 10 feet away from the camera.
 If I had been using a 14mm lens, I literally could have been 1-2 feet away from the tree and still had sharp stars and a sharp tree!

 The Sigma 35mm Art can capture an extraordinary amount of light when opened up to f/1.4.
 This will allow you to capture tons of detail in the Milky Way and substantially reduce the amount of grain.
-However, the coma performance is pretty bad.
-To be honest though, most people aren't going to notice the image grain or coma!
-They will notice the composition and colors though.
+However, the coma performance is pretty bad when the lens is wide-open.
+Therefore, if I am using my star tracker, I'll actually use f/4.
+At f/4 the stars are finally mostly free of coma and distortion.

-There are a couple different routes you could go.
+When using this lens, there are a couple different routes you could go.
 Set the camera to f/2.8 and take multiple photos (20+).
 This process is called Photo Stacking and will remove the grain from the photo.
-You will need Photoshop to do this.
-You can watch my full YouTube tutorial on this process for more information.
+I recommend using Sequator, a free stacking software, to do this.
 This method will allow for sharp stars, no vignette, and a grain-free image!
+Click here to watch my Sequator video.

 Ultimately, the Sigma 35mm Art is a good lens, but it has flaws.
 One major flaw I didn't discuss in this post is the auto-focus performance.
 I lost almost 90% of the photos from a portrait shoot because the camera was front-focusing considerably, leaving the model blurry.
 Obviously this isn't a concern for nightscapes, but it's worth mentioning.